Stafford Loans for Current Students

-Federal Unsubsidized Stafford loans are made directly from the U.S. Federal government to students through the Federal Direct Loan Program.
+Federal Stafford Loans are made directly from the U.S. Federal government to students through the Federal Direct Loan Program.
 There are two types of Direct Stafford Loans are Subsidized Stafford Loans and Unsubsidized Stafford Loans.

 The student is responsible for all the interest that accrues on this loan, including interest that accrues while in school.
 Interest also accumulates during deferment and the grace period.
 Once the student enters repayment the interest becomes part of the loan principal in a process called capitalization.